tetratelabs/tetrate-service-bridge-sandbox/README.md

 # Tetrate Service Bridge Sandbox

-## About
+### Deploy Tetrate Service Bridge Demo on Azure Kubernetes Service (AKS), Google Kubernetes Engine (GKE) and/or Elastic Kubernetes Service (EKS) using Terraform
 ---

-## Deploy Tetrate Service Bridge Demo on Azure Kubernetes Service (AKS), Google Kubernetes Engine (GKE) and/or Elastic Kubernetes Service (EKS) using Terraform
+## About
 The intention is to create a go-to demo from deploying underlying infra environment to deploying MP and CP and additional addons around usecases

 ## Overview

-The `Makefile` in this directory provides automated provisioning of TSB demo and necessary dependencies
+The `Makefile` in this directory provides ability to fastforward to anypoint of the automated provisioning of the TSB demo

 ```mermaid
   graph TD;